Cliquez ici pour lire l’appel en français : Résidence de Traduction Glassco à Tadoussac 2018

-The Glassco Translation Residency allows playwrights from across Canada and beyond to come together with their translators for ten days in Tadoussac, Quebec, to work in-depth on their translations/adaptations.
+The Glassco Translation Residency allows playwrights and translators from across Canada and beyond to come together for ten days in Tadoussac, Quebec, to work in-depth on their translations projects.

-We are accepting submissions of plays that are slated for translation or translation/adaptation.
+We are now accepting submissions of plays that are slated for translation.
 The play should ideally have had a production in its original language.
-The project must have committed interest from a theatre company for a possible production.
-The project must also have an important Canadian component whether it be a Canadian play (in any language) slated for production nationally or internationally, or an international play slated for production in Canada.
+At least one component of the project needs to be Canadian.
 We strongly encourage Indigenous artists to apply.

 - A description of the project which includes the name of the translator and playwright, an indication of how the Residency will benefit the project, and any details on production interest.

 - Biography of both the playwright and translator

 - A copy of the play in its original language

 One of the selection criteria for translation projects will be the availability of both the playwright and the translator to attend the residency together.

 Please email submissions (PDF format, 1 file only) to firstname.lastname@example.org

 Accessibility details: The residency is in Tadoussac, Québec in an 18th century log home.
 There are 8 steps down to the entrance of the house.
 The bathrooms are not wheelchair accessible.
 Please contact Emma Tibaldo at email@example.com with any questions or queries.